Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/UVCD Object Detection.rst

 |image04|

 The result of detected objects can be validated using Potplayer.
-You may download Potplayer from the link `here <https://potplayer.org/en/potplayer-zip.html>`__.
+You may download Potplayer from the link `here <https://potplayer.org/en/potplayer-zip.html>`__

-Upon the completion of the software installation, open Potplayer, and go to "PotPlayer" -> "Open" -> "Device Settings".
+Upon the completion of the software installation, open Potplayer, and go to :guilabel:`PotPlayer -> Open -> Device Settings`

 |image05|